haskell/cabal/Cabal/doc/cabal-package.rst

 because the file is not found.

-These special modules must appear again on the :pkg-field:`autogen-modules` field of the stanza that is using it, besides :pkg-field:`other-modules` or :pkg-field:`library:exposed-modules`.
+These special modules must appear again on the :pkg-field:`autogen-modules` field of the stanza that is using them, besides :pkg-field:`other-modules` or :pkg-field:`library:exposed-modules`.
 With this there is no need to create complex build hooks for this poweruser case.